lyuxingjian/haihua2020/README.md

 | Mixnet-xl | 4 | 0.2 | 30 | .9992 | .9996 |

 ## Stage 2 Training (1.000)
 - Pseudo-label public test set, and add high-confidence images into train.
-Confidence threshold: 0.8 (after temperature sharpening); ~9990 qualified images
+Confidence threshold: 0.8 (after temperature sharpening);
-- Finetune 9 models with pseudo-labeled data added to training set, from weights for stage1 inference
+- Finetune 9 models with pseudo-labeled data added to training set from weights for stage1 inference (training from imagenet weights would have been ideal but more time consuming)
 - Ensembling yields 1.000

 #### [Training Schedule](https://github.com/lyuxingjian/haihua2020/blob/master/stage2.sh)